Cryptocurrency in the second Trump presidency: Nominations

-Trump nominated Paul S. Atkins, who has "close ties to the crypto industry", to succeed Gary Gensler as chair of SEC.
-Scott Bessent, described by Forbes as "a prominent pro-crypto hedge fund manager", was nominated for Secretary of the Treasury.
+Trump nominated Paul S. Atkins, who has "close ties to the crypto industry" according to the New York Times, to succeed Gary Gensler as chair of SEC.

 Industry political donations

-The cryptocurrency industry poured money into both sides of the 2024 election, becoming the largest corporate donor with $238 million—more than the oil, gas, and pharmaceutical lobbies.
+In the 2024 election, the cryptocurrency industry becoming the largest corporate donor, with $238 million—more than the oil, gas, and pharmaceutical lobbies.
 The crypto industry gave $18 million to the Trump inauguration, money Trump was free to spend as he wished.

 In May 2025, The Economist described cryptocurrency's embrace of Trump as "turning it into something of a partisan cause" and derailing a bipartisan regulatory framework for stablecoins.
 Senators had concerns over Trump's conflicts of interest and influence-peddling with cryptocurrency companies.

 Policy actions

 Decreased regulation

 In February in a sharp reversal of policy, the Security and Exchange Commission (SEC) under Trump announced a new Crypto Task Force to handle regulation as it dropped lawsuits or dismissed charges against Justin Sun, Coinbase, Kraken, Consensys, Robinhood, OpenSea, Cumberland, and settled with Ripple.
 Paul S. Atkins became SEC chair to oversee the identification and repeal of regulations prohibited in Trump's February 19 executive order.

 In April, Trump disbanded the Justice Department agency responsible for regulating cryptocurrency crime.
 In a memo, deputy attorney general Todd Blanche said the national cryptocurrency enforcement team (established in February 2022 to "address the challenge posed by the criminal misuse of cryptocurrencies and digital assets") "shall be disbanded effective immediately" as "the Department of Justice is not a digital assets regulator".

-He pardoned BitMEX—the first presidential pardon of a corporation.
+Trump pardoned BitMEX—the first presidential pardon of a corporation.

 The Securities and Exchange Commission (SEC) under Trump filed to dismiss its lawsuit against Coinbase which had charged Coinbase was "Operating as an Unregistered Securities Exchange, Broker, and Clearing Agency".
 The SEC requested a 60-day pause in its lawsuit against Binance that alleged mishandling of funds and securities law violations.
 The SEC asked that the case against Trump associate and crypto billionaire Justin Sun be put on hold.
 The SEC said it would not exercise any regulatory authority over memecoins.